JonasAlfredsson/anibg/README.md

 ### `scaler` - Scaler Algorithm
 When scaling an image, or a video feed, some kind of algorithm is needed in order to calculate what color all the pixels in the resized variant should be.
-This is a complicated problem that has a quality/speed tradeoff which you might need to take into consideration.
+This is a complicated problem that has a quality/speed trade-off which you might need to take into consideration.

-A system using software decoding might not have the necessary computing power to use the scaler that will produce the best quality results, with the result that the video plays with a low framerate.
+A system using software decoding might not have the necessary computing power to use the scaler that will produce the best quality results, with the result that the video plays with a low frame rate.
 The slowest decoder will most likely require a dedicated graphics card for acceptable performance on higher resolution video feeds.